Search Filters

 Quadriceps Tendon and Hamstring Tendon Autografts for Anterior Cruciate Ligament Reconstruction Yield Equally High Rates of Graft Failure, Revision ACLR or Re-Operation at Two Years Follow Up.
 A Registry Study With Review of Medical Records of475 Patients

-Kristoffer W. Barfod, MD, PhD, DENMARK Malte Schmücker, Medical Student, DENMARK Jørgen Haraszuk, MD, DENMARK Per Hölmich, DMSc, Prof., DENMARK
+Kristoffer W. Barfod, MD, PhD, Prof., DENMARK Malte Schmücker, Medical Student, DENMARK Jørgen Haraszuk, MD, DENMARK Per Hölmich, DMSc, Prof., DENMARK

 Copenhagen University Hospital Hvidovre, Copenhagen, Copenhagen, DENMARK